Nandhakumar1123/AgoraHub/README.md

   <img src="Results/use_case_diagram.jpeg" width="1000">
 </p>

-The Use Case Diagram illustrates interactions between users and the AgoraHub system.
+The Use Case Diagram represents interactions between users and the AgoraHub system.

 ### Main Actors